tofu7654/Full-Stack/terraform.md

 * terraform show - lets you see a human readable version of the state file.
 Inspection of the state file; can use -json flag to get json

 * sentinel = policy as code for the Enterprise products; enables fine-grained, logic-based polciy decisions

+* modules support versioning because there on the terraform registry duh

+* TF is idempotent meaning that if you were to run TF repeatedly, the results are the same and predictable

+* locals are basically macros that are shared between modules

+* main.tf is not required

+* terraform agents are like a bridge between the HCP Terraform platform and the infrastructure; these agents are deployed inside the target infrastructure, like an inside agent
+    * terraform plans and apply; these actually make the changes to the infra

+* terraform destroy -auto-approve : automatically destroys resources without being prompted for confirmation

+* if any errors occur with some of the resources, the sucessful resources will remain deployed.

+* if a provider doesn't have an alias it is the default provider.

+* terraform output - allows you to see the values of outputs quickly

+* private registry - allows you to host private modules internally

+* in terraform CLI - workspaces are just multiple state files in the same working directory

+* before you do terraform import, you have to have a resource block setup with those parameters

+* terraform init -upgrade : upgrades plugins to the newest versions that work with the configuration\

+* terraform destroy -target=....